-When venturing into a new city, there are a few things you need to experience.
+When venturing into a new city, especially in Sydney, there are a few things you need to experience.

 The locals, the cuisine, and of course, the iconic attractions.
 But one of the most important activities that needs to be ticked of the bucket list of every traveler, is the nightlife.

 The Ivy (320 George St, Level 2, ivy, Sydney NSW 2000, Australia) is a Sydney must.
 Make yourself at home on a Saturday night at Pacha in The Ivy, a circus of DJ’s, light shows and grinding bodies.
 It is a glamorous venue, so ladies, make sure you dress to impress in your highest heels.—it’s definitely a place to get noticed.
 Sunday’s are spent at the Pool Club Bar, where you can enjoy a cocktail poolside accompanied with some upbeat music.
 It is an oasis within the bustling city.
 Warning: getting in can be expensive, with entry fees up to $40.
 For cheaper entry, check out Pacha’s Facebook page and try get on a door list to halve the entry cost.